sourcegraph-testing/nacelle-service/README.md

 }
 ```

 The `Inject` method fails when a consumer asks for an unregistered service or for a service with the wrong target type.
 Services can be tagged as optional (e.g. `service:"example" optional:"true"`) which will silence the later kind of error.
-Tagged fields must be exported in order for this library to assign to them.
+Tagged fields must be exported.

 ### Post Injection Hook